-CRJ 209 JUVENILE DELINQUENCY (3T) 3 credits This course examines the causes of delinguency.
-It also reviews programs of prevention and control of juvenile delinguency as well as the role of the courts.
+This course examines the causes of delinquency.

+It also reviews programs of prevention and control of juvenile delinquency as well as the role of the courts.

+- CRJ 216

+POLICE ORGANIZATION AND ADMINISTRATION (3T)

+3 credits
-CRJ 216 POLICE ORGANIZATION AND ADMINISTRATION (3T) 3 credits This course examines the principles of organization and administration of law enforcement agencies.
-Theories of management, budgeting, and various personnel issues are covered.

-- CRJ 220 CRIMINAL INVESTIGATION (3T) 3 credits This course explores the theory and scope of criminal investigation.
+This course examines the principles of organization and administration of law enforcement agencies.
+Theories of management, budgeting, and various personnel issues are covered. - CRJ 220 CRIMINAL INVESTIGATION (3T) 3 credits This course explores the theory and scope of criminal investigation.
 The duties and responsibilities of the investigator are included.
-The techniques and strategies used in investigation are emphasized. - CRJ 230 CRIMINALISTICS (3T) 3 credits This course surveys the different techniques of scientific investigation.
-Emphasis is given to ballistics, photography, fingerprints, DNA, trace evidence, body fluids, casts and the like. - CRJ 256 CORRECTIONAL REHABILITATION (3T) 3 credits This course surveys the different methods used in the rehabilitation of public offenders.
-Topics include individual and group counseling, education, recreation, religion, drug treatment, and vocational programs.
+The techniques and strategies used in

+- CRJ 230 CRIMINALISTICS (3T) 3 credits This course surveys the different techniques of scientific investigation.
+Emphasis is given to ballistics, photography, fingerprints, DNA, trace evidence, body fluids, casts and the like. - CRJ 256CORRECTIONAL REHABILITATION (3T)3 creditsThis course surveys the different methods used in the rehabilitation of public offenders.
+Topics include individual and group counseling, education, recreation, religion, drug treatment, and vocational programs. - CRJ 280 INTERNSHIP IN CRIMINAL JUSTICE (1-3T) 1-3 credits PREREQUISITE: Permission of instructor

-CRJ 280 INTERNSHIP IN CRIMINAL JUSTICE (1-3T) PREREQUISITE: Permission of instructor justice agency under faculty supervision.
+This course involves practical experience with a criminal justice agency under faculty supervision.
 Permission of the instructor is required.
 This course may be repeated with the approval of the department head.